androiddevua/gist/files/Utils.Keyboard.md

-Some times we need to hide/show keyboard after some actions.
+Sometimes we need to hide/show keyboard after some actions.
 This class will help to do this :

 ```java
 public class KeyboardUtils {